 - Have they made any progress or efforts to change?

 - Have they put you (or your children) in danger?

 It might be hard to hear, but if your loved one isn’t getting better and has no interest in doing so, it might be time to leave.
 If your partner isn’t putting you first, you need to put yourself first.
 At some point, you may have to make the decision that you’ve done everything you can.

 If you’re ready to get professional help, turn to FHE Health.
-We specialize in drug and alcohol addiction treatment.
-Contact us to find out more about our alcohol addiction programs by calling (844) 299-0618 so your loved one can get the help they need today.
+We specialize in drug and alcohol abuse treatment.
+Contact us to find out more about our alcohol addiction programs by calling (833) 596-3502 so your loved one can get the help they need today.